-The Light Adjustable Lens has revolutionized cataract surgery moving the important decisions about final lens power to its ideal place: after surgery.
-This way, the process can be more precise than ever, accounting for lens shift and refractive changes during the healing process, to achieve the best possible outcome.
+The Light Adjustable Lens has transformed cataract surgery by shifting crucial decisions regarding final lens power to the more ideal post-surgery period.
+This approach allows for unparalleled precision, as it accounts for lens shift and refractive changes that can occur during the healing process to achieve the best possible outcomes.

-We know the Light Adjustable Lens is a switch from the usual method of choosing from pre-manufactured lens powers before surgery to hit your patients’ post-surgery targets.
-To support this switch, the accuracy of the Light Adjustable Lens has been documented in clinical studies.
+The innovative Light Adjustable Lens represents a departure from the usual practice of selecting a pre-manufactured lens power before surgery to predict a patient’s post-surgery visual outcome.
+The accuracy of vision achieved with the postoperative adjustability of the Light Adjustable Lens compared to traditional premium IOLs has been demonstrated in clinical studies.

 The Light Adjustable Lens is a versatile premium lens that a growing number of surgeons are finding is customizable for many types of patients.
 Throughout the adjustment process, Light Adjustable Lens patients are engaged and participate in their care in a way other lenses can’t offer.